 - Hair Products and Makeup: Hair product, makeup, and nail polish can be flammable and should not be worn when you are having surgery.
 If you normally wear makeup, don’t wear any makeup to the hospital.
 Small particles of makeup can get into your eyes during surgery and cause injury.
 This is because you don’t have a blink reflex while under anesthesia.

 - Clothing: Your nurse will ask you to get undressed, and you will be given a hospital gown to wear during the operation and while you are recovering.
 While you are a patient in the hospital, your clothes will be placed in a bag with your name on it.
 When you are ready to be discharged from the hospital, you will be able to put on your own clothes.

-- Hair: If you have long hair, bring an elastic band with you so that you can tie your hair back once you get to the hospital.
+- Hair: If you have long hair, consider putting it into a braid or a ponytail, or bring an elastic band with you so that you can tie your hair back once you get to the hospital.

-- Mouth Appliances: You’ll need to remove all dental appliances (such as a retainer or elastic bands from your braces) if you have any.
+- Mouth Appliances: You will need to remove all dental appliances (such as a retainer or elastic bands from your braces) if you have any.

 Why does everyone keep on checking my name and ID bracelet?
 Don’t they know who I am?

-You name, date of birth, and the planned procedure will be reviewed with you and your parent(s)/guardian(s) many times while you are in the day surgery area.
-The medical staff knows who you are, but these are important safety checks to make sure that your surgeon always performs the right operation on the right person.
+Your name, date of birth, and the planned procedure will be reviewed with you and your parent(s)/guardian(s) many times while you are in the pre-op and operating room areas.
+The staff knows who you are, but these are important safety checks to make sure that your surgeon always performs the right operation on the right person.

 What’s the “pre-op holding area” and what happens there?

 The “pre-op” holding area is where you stay before you go to the operating room.
-While you are waiting to go into the operating room, a nurse or anesthesia care provider will probably start an IV.
+While you are waiting to go into the operating room, a nurse will probably start an IV.